kor-ui/kor-docs/src/assets/docs/components/input/index.md

 ## Condensed (Optional)

-When used in contexts where vertical space is limited, inputs can be set to have a condensed size, which will reduce its height and hide its' label if the value is not empty.
+When used in contexts where vertical space is limited, inputs can be set to have a condensed size, which will reduce its height and hide its label if the value is not empty.

 <iframe src="./assets/docs/components/input/condensed.html" height="480px"></iframe>